AvanRocks/matrix-util/README.md

 A utility that reduces matrices into rref or ref.
 Can be used to solve systems of linear equations.

-For example,

-Entering this matrix
+For example, entering this matrix

 ```
 2 -3 5